bnagar-px/kubevirt-benchmark/README.md

 ### Scenario 4: Live Migration Testing

-Tests VM live migration performance across different scenarios.
+Tests VM live migration with existing VMs or by creating new VMs  across different scenarios.

 **Use Case**: Validates migration performance for node maintenance, load balancing, and disaster recovery scenarios.

-#### Prerequisites: VMs Must Exist

 Live migration tests require VMs to already exist.
 You have two options: